illixion/vscode-vibrancy-continued/README.md

 ## FAQs

-### How to uninstall?
+### How to uninstall Vibrancy?

-Press F1 and Activate command "Disable Vibrancy", and Restart Visual Studio Code.
+Press F1 or ⌘+Shift+P and activate command "Disable Vibrancy", then restart Visual Studio Code.

 ### Effect doesn't work for terminal?